Extended Class Loading sample

 on the jar files it uses, which makes it impossible to delete them as long as the JVM is alive.
 Thus this file is used to keep track of the libraries that can't be deleted immediately

-The node behavior is driven by an extended node life cycle listener
+The node behavior is driven by a node life cycle listener

 - On "node starting" events, the node creates a Repository instance and performs cleanup operations.
 The cleanup mainly consists in deleting the jar files that were marked as deleted but could not be physically

 - The same is performed upon "node ending" events

 - On "job header loaded" events, the node reads the metadata associated with the jobs and performs repository updates accordingly: